Last updated on February 6, 2026

 The tribal card type was introduced in 2007’s Future Sight, which featured a rebel aura named Bound in Silence.
 Lorwyn and Morningtide expanded upon the card type, and there were new cards printed over the next few years until Rise of the Eldrazi.

 Innistrad featured lots of focused synergies among creature types like zombies and vampires, but it was notable for not using the tribal card type at all.
-That was pretty much the end of its run, although it returned on Altar of the Goyf from Modern Horizons 2.
+That was pretty much the end of its run, although it returned on Altar of the Goyf from Modern Horizons 2 and was reprinted in Modern Horizons 3.

 Aquitect's Will